SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunAUnitTest.md

 The following section contains an example of an `aUnitConfig.yml` file.
 This file must be stored in the same Git folder where the `Jenkinsfile` is stored to run the pipeline.
 This repository containing the `Jenkinsfile` must be taken as a SCM in the Jenkins pipeline to run the pipeline.

+!!!
+Currently the Object Set configuration is limited to the usage of Multi Property Sets.
+You can specify a Multi Property Set containing multiple properties that should be checked.
+Each property that is specified in the Multi Property Set acts like an additional rule.
+This means if you specify e.g. a Multi Property Set containing the owner and package properties that an ABAP Unit test run will be started testing all objects belonging to this owner inside of the given package.
+If you additionally define the Version to be `ACTIVE` for the ABAP Unit test run inside of the Multi Property Set, only objects belonging to this owner which are active inside of the package would be tested.
-You can specify an object set containing the objects that should be checked.
-These can be for example packages, classes or transport requests containing test classes that can be executed.
-This must be in the same format as below example for a `aUnitConfig.yml` file.
+This must be in the same format as below examples for a `aUnitConfig.yml` file.
-Note that if you specify a package inside a packageSet to be checked for each package that has to be checked you can configure if you want the subpackages to be included in checks or not.
-We recommend you to specify each development package you want to be checked as it is not possible to specify structure packages within the `aUnitConfig.yml` file.
-You can specify complete development packages using the `includesubpackages: false` parameter.
+Note that if you want to check complete software components we reccommend to use the `component` property over the `package` property as this may cause issues for structure packages.

-See below example for an `aUnitConfig.yml` file containing a package to be checked:
+See below example for an `aUnitConfig.yml` file containing the software component `demoSoftwareComponent` to be checked:

 ```yaml
 title: My AUnit run